lukehsiao/zola-researcher/README.md

 # The Title of the site
 author = "John Doe"

-# The filename of the icon to use for your favicon
-favicon = "favicon.ico"

 # Links to include in the navigation bar
 nav = [
   {name = "About", link = ""},